valohai/docs/source/tutorials/learning-paths/fundamentals/valohai-utils/index.rst

 valohai-utils (Python)
 #######################

-``valohai-utils`` is a Python helper library that makes it easier to configure and run Valohai executions.
+The valohai-utils is a generic utility library for the Valohai user.
+In general, it streamlines pipeline definition and writing Valohai-compatible code.
+This is achieved by offering utility functions for the most common tasks.

 **What does valohai-utils do?**